tremainebuchanan/github-remote-cli-helper/README.md

 ## Project Description

-**Github Remote Helper (grh for short)**  is a command line interface (cli) tool allowing users to generate the `git remote add origin` string for a project in the scenario where users like myself maintain multiple github accounts on one workstation.
+**Github Remote Helper (grh for short)**  is a command line interface (cli) tool allowing users to generate the required `git remote add origin` string for a project in the scenario where users like myself maintain multiple github accounts on one workstation.

 ## Problem